Corneo conjunctival transposition grafts are used to treat deep corneal ulcers.

 You will need to keep your pet relatively calm and quiet for a few weeks following the surgery to allow the eye to heal.
 Usually this means lead or garden exercise only, no boisterous play and trying to reduce excitement and barking as much as possible.

-We will usually recommend a check-up examination around 3-4 weeks following the surgery to ensure that the eye is healing satisfactorily.
+We will usually recommend a check-up examination with our veterinary ophthalmology team around 3-4 weeks following the surgery to ensure that the eye is healing satisfactorily.
 In some cases a brief general anaesthetic is required at this stage to remove the stitches, although this is not always necessary.

 Does the graft need removing, and what is the effect on vision?

 This type of graft is not removed and the area where the original ulcer was should ultimately be relatively transparent with reasonable vision, although there will be some pigmentation and scarring of the cornea more peripheral to this.
 To reduce scarring, we often dispense a course of eye ointment (‘Optimmune’) for a month or two following the surgery.

 Linnaeus Veterinary Limited trading as Davies Veterinary Specialists 01582 883950